ATC Zero: Incidents

 On December 15, 2021, Kansas City International Airport (MCI) declared ATC Zero for approximately one hour when a winter storm brought 80+ MPH gusts prompting a rare evacuation of the tower which at the time was 265’ high.

 On March 6, 2023, Miami ARTCC and Jacksonville ARTCC declared ATC Zero for approximately one hour following "technical issues" affecting the radar system.

 On March 31, 2025, Phoenix Sky Harbor International Airport TRACON and ATCT declared ATC Zero for approximately twenty minutes when a fire alarm was triggered in the building.

 On June 26, 2025, a fire affecting the Albuquerque Air Route Traffic Control Center caused ATC Zero for a region affecting Arizona, New Mexico, and West Texas.

 On October 6, 2025, due to staffing issues resulting from the 2025 United States federal government shutdown, the Hollywood Burbank Airport ATCT was declared ATC Zero.

+On January 26, 2026, Winter Storm Fern caused a staffing shortage at the Nashville International Airport.
+The FAA subsequently declared ATC Zero.